Burrington Hill

 Looking up the lift line, 1964.
 Courtesy Bill Jenkins.

-If you remember this ski area, just let us know.
+If you remember this ski area and have more memories or photos to share, just let us know.

 Head back to Lost VT Ski Areas